Region:Middle East

 |---|---|---|

-The GCC Cranial Clamps Market is valued at approximately USD 12 million, driven by factors such as the rising prevalence of neurological disorders and advancements in surgical techniques, alongside an increase in neurosurgeries performed in the region.
+The GCC Cranial Clamps Market is valued at approximately USD 20 million, driven by the rising prevalence of neurological disorders and advancements in surgical techniques, particularly in neurosurgery across the region.